Sudan urges South Sudan to expel rebels for oil restart

 The president, who seized power in a 1989 coup, has faced street protests over galloping inflation since Sudan lost three-quarters of its original oil output to South Sudan when the latter gained independence last year.

-Youssef said Bashir could stand in the next election, expected in 2015, although officials in his ruling National Congress Party (NCP) said last year he would not run again.
+Youssef said Bashir could still seek re-election in the next election, expected in 2015, although officials in his ruling National Congress Party (NCP) said last year he would not run again.

 "At the right time, the institution will resume its meeting and decide who is the nominee for the NCP for the presidency for the next round," he said.
 "There is nothing that will hinder President Bashir to be nominated."